MarianU/calibre-web/README.md

 - Self-update capability
 - "Magic Link" login for easy access on eReaders
 - LDAP, Google/GitHub OAuth, and proxy authentication support

+### This fork

+- Adds custom OAuth provider to be able to use Dex or Keycloak
+- Adds automatic user registration on oauth login (fixed roles list for users for now)
+- Adds environment variables support for a bunch of config parameters so that the instance can be bootstrapped without admin intervention (almost)
+- Adds possibility to disable normal login and will redirect to OAuth provider on access

 ## Installation